List of Sword Art Online characters: Heathcliff

-Akihiko Kayaba is the director and creator of the NerveGear and Sword Art Online, as well as the main antagonist of the SAO arc.
+Akihiko Kayaba is the director and creator of the NerveGear and Sword Art Online, as well as the main antagonist of the Aincrad arc.
 He traps all the players within SAO by using the NerveGear to obstruct signals from the user's brain.
 Any in-game death or attempt at removal of the NerveGear would result in the real-life death of the user.
 Later, it is discovered that he has been posing as Heathcliff, the leader of the Knights of the Blood Oath.
 Although he has the admin authority to make his avatar immortal, he is shown to be a powerful player even without his in-game immortality due to his intimate understanding of the SAO game mechanics which he himself had designed.
 His only goal in life was to make Aincrad a reality.

 When his identity is exposed by Kirito, he challenges Kirito to a one-on-one duel where all of the remaining players will be logged out if Kirito is victorious.
 Following his defeat, he commits suicide by running a high output scan on his brain, but downloads his own consciousness into the server and leaves behind a program that gives Kirito the World Seed, which revitalizes the VRMMORPG industry.

 Richard Eisenbeis of Kotaku compared Heathcliff poorly to the series' second villain, Oberon, writing "How do you make a better villain than a man who trapped 10,000 people in a death game for no adequately explained reason?
 Easy.
 You just show how good that guy was by comparison to the new villain."